ObstacleSM/documentation/game-mode-script-structure.md

 #Include "TextLib" as TextLib
 ```

-The `#Include` instruction allows you to use functions or constants from separate libraries.
+The `#Include` directive allows you to use functions or constants from separate libraries.
 In the first statement above, we include a library made by Nadeo to handle Message (you can see the code of Nadeo's libs in the in-game editor or in their [github repository](https://github.com/maniaplanet/game-modes/tree/master/Common/Scripts/Libs/Nadeo)).
 The first parameter is the path to the library and then an identifier to use it prefixed by `as`.
 The second lib is special because you can see that there is no path.
 It's because you can import the TextLib from any scripts.
 It is also the case for the MathLib, TimeLib, AnimLib and MapUnits.